soulwing/tnm4j/README.md

 =====

 A simplified SNMP API for Java, inspired by Jürgen Schönwälder's Tnm extension for Tcl.

-The original Tnm made it very easy to write network management applications using simple Tcl scripts.
-Tnm4j attempts to bring this same simplicity to the task of writing network management applications in Java.
+The original Tnm made it easy to write network management applications using simple Tcl scripts.
+Tnm4j attempts to bring this same simplicity to the task of writing network management applications in Java or in Java-based scripting languages such as Groovy.

 Trivial Example
 ---------------